ret2basic/Burp-Bind-Shell/README.md

 ## Feature

 "Burp Bind Shell" is a Burp extension that implements an **encrypted** bind shell.
-It is written in Python and the underlying encryption scheme is AES-CBC.
+It is written in **Python2** and the underlying encryption scheme is AES-CBC.
 The AES was implemented from scratch with zero dependency.

 If the bind shell is unencrypted, the commands sent over the network can be easily intercepted using a sniffer tool such as Wireshark.
 With Burp Bind Shell, that won't be an issue.
 For example, when executing the command `id`, Wireshark can only intercept the encrypted data: